Koi: In the wild

 Koi have been accidentally or deliberately released into the wild in every continent except Antarctica.
 They quickly revert to the natural coloration of an Amur carp within a few generations.
 In many areas, they are considered an invasive species and a pest.
 In the states of Queensland and New South Wales in Australia, they are considered noxious fish.

+In Japan, koi releases are sometimes held as an event for tourism purposes.
+However, as koi is artificial breed, this causes genetic pollution by breeding with native carps.

 Koi greatly increase the turbidity of the water because they are constantly stirring up the substrate.
 This makes waterways unattractive, reduces the abundance of aquatic plants, and can render the water unsuitable for swimming or drinking, even by livestock.
 In some countries, koi have caused so much damage to waterways that vast amounts of money and effort have been spent trying to eradicate them, largely unsuccessfully.

 In many areas of North America, koi are introduced into the artificial "water hazards" and ponds on golf courses to keep water-borne insect larvae under control through predation.

 In common culture

 In Japan, the koi is a symbol of luck, prosperity, and good fortune, and also of perseverance in the face of adversity.
 Ornamental koi are symbolic of Japanese culture and are closely associated with the country's national identity.
-The custom of koinobori (carp streamers), which began in the Edo period (1603-1867), is still practiced today and displayed in gardens on Children's Day, May 5.
+The custom of koinobori (carp streamers), which began in the Edo period (1603–1867), is still practiced today and displayed in gardens on Children's Day, 5 May.

 In Chinese culture, the koi represents fame, family harmony, and wealth.
 It is a feng shui favorite, symbolizing abundance as well as perseverance and strength, and has a mythical potential to transform into a dragon.
 Since the late 20th century, the keeping of koi in outdoor water gardens has become popular among the more affluent Chinese.
 Koi ponds are found in Chinese communities around the world, and the number of people who keep koi imported from Niigata, has been increasing.
 In addition, there are increasing numbers of Japanese koi bred in China that are sold domestically and exported to foreign countries.

 Koi are also popular in many countries in the equatorial region, where outdoor water gardens are popular.
 In Sri Lanka, interior courtyards most often have one or several fish ponds dedicated to koi.